publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14B/schIII/ptB/m__us_usc_t15_s689c.md

         (1) __In general__

-            From among companies submitting applications under subsection (b) of this section, the Administrator shall, in accordance with this subsection, conditionally approval  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
+            From among companies submitting applications under subsection (b), the Administrator shall, in accordance with this subsection, conditionally approval  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
 Probably should be “approve”. </sup></sup>  companies to participate in the New Markets Venture Capital Program.

         (2) __Selection criteria__